uabrc/CINL-Docs/source/bids/heudiconv.rst

 session per participant.
 The names of the dicom files themselves do not need to be altered in any way before running Heudiconv.

-If your data is stored in a different format but has a consistent structure across all files, this is fine.
+If your data is stored in a different format but has a consistent structure, that is fine.
 It is just important that the subject name as well as session number (if multiple sessions were acquired) are easily extracted from the file path.

 Running HeuDiConv